Amag says anemia drug caused fatal reaction in Switzerland

 Amag shares were down about 5 percent at $23.75 in after-market trading on Tuesday.

-"The batch was only distributed to and sold in Switzerland and the recall is limited to the specific batch and specifically Switzerland," Lexington, Massachusetts-based Amag said in a regulatory filing on Tuesday. (r.reuters.com/fek38t)
+"The batch was only distributed to and sold in Switzerland and the recall is limited to the specific batch and specifically Switzerland," Lexington, Massachusetts-based Amag said in a regulatory filing on Tuesday. ()

 Amag and Japan-based Takeda are investigating the specific batch and gathering data on the adverse events.